bjt-user/Linux/vim_scripting.md

 #### scopes

-`vim9` changed the default scopes of functions.
+`vim9` changed the default scopes of functions.\
+And key `map`s to function seem to only work with global functions.

 see `:h vim9-scopes`

-They are local to the script by default, you have to make them global with `g:`.
+They are local to the script by default, you have to make them global with `g:`.\
+Otherwise even a mapping in the same script will not find the function...

 ## troubleshooting